Isomonodromic deformation: Schlesinger's equations

-These are therefore the isomonodromy equations for (generic) Fuchsian systems.
+These are the isomonodromy equations for generic Fuchsian systems.
 The natural interpretation of these equations is as the flatness of a natural connection on a vector bundle over the 'deformation parameter space' which consists of the possible pole positions.
 For non-generic isomonodromic deformations, there will still be an integrable isomonodromy equation, but it will no longer be Schlesinger.

-If one limits attention to the case when the Ai take values in the Lie algebra $\mathfrak{sl}(2,\mathbb{C})$, the so-called Garnier systems are obtained.
+If one limits attention to the case when the Ai take values in the Lie algebra $\mathfrak{sl}(2,\mathbb{C})$, the Garnier integrable systems are obtained.
 If one specializes further to the case when there are only four poles, then the Schlesinger/Garnier equations can be reduced to the famous sixth Painlevé equation.

 Irregular singularities

 Motivated by the appearance of Painlevé transcendents in correlation functions in the theory of Bose gases, Michio Jimbo, Tetsuji Miwa and Kimio Ueno extended the notion of isomonodromic deformation to the case of irregular singularities with any order poles, under the following assumption: the leading coefficient at each pole is generic, i.e. it is a diagonalisable matrix with simple spectrum.